 - The Winning Brief: 100 Tips For Persuasive Briefing in Trial and Appellate Courts (Brian A. Garner): an essential read for drafting persuasive briefs (the attorneys at your law firm will also want to read it!).

 - Legal Writing in Plain English (Brian A. Garner): an excellent resource for learning how to simplify your legal writing (including exercises if you want to practice!).

 You may like these posts

 Though we’ve outlined the importance of writing and communication for paralegals above, there will be times when you can benefit from document automation.
 For instance, many routine writing tasks for paralegals can be time-consuming, and you may be bogged down in paperwork.
 That’s where document automation comes in.

-Programs like Lawyaw can help your law firm automate templates and documents, leaving you more time to focus on complex writing tasks.
-For example, with Lawyaw, you can create standard templates and use the software to input names and contact information automatically.
+Tools like Clio Draft can help your law firm automate templates and documents, leaving you more time to focus on complex writing tasks.
+For example, with Clio Draft, you can create standard templates and use the software to input names and contact information automatically.
 You can create more comprehensive templates, like wills or family law agreements, and then generate a complete document after telling the software what you need.

-By automating routine paralegal tasks with programs like Lawyaw, you can save time, drive innovation, and ultimately grow in your role by focusing on more complex writing and communication tasks.
+By automating routine paralegal tasks with tools like Clio Draft, you can save time, drive innovation, and ultimately grow in your role by focusing on more complex writing and communication tasks.

 Final notes on communication and writing for paralegals